 Lindsey St. is a prime gateway and major route connecting local businesses and the university campus to I-35.
 At 337 feet, the new bridge over I-35 is officially the widest in Oklahoma.
 The new SPUI is only the third of its type constructed in the state and is helping address major interstate congestion and safety issues along this busy corridor.
 The interchange features longer on- and off-ramps at I-35, a wider bridge and single array of traffic signals on top of the bridge that allow large volumes of traffic and simultaneous turning movements to negotiate the bridge efficiently.

-Conclusion of this project also marks a milestone for the I-35 corridor in the Oklahoma City metro area.
+The conclusion of this project also marks a milestone for the I-35 corridor in the Oklahoma City metro area.
 Work began in the early 1980s to widen I-35 from four to six lanes from downtown Oklahoma City to the South Canadian River in Norman.
 Interstate reconstruction is a lengthy process due to the need to maintain traffic flow at all times while work is ongoing.

 Since the early 1980s, more than $400 million has been invested in right-of-way acquisition, utility relocation and construction to expand the interstate between Oklahoma City and Norman.
 Work on the corridor was unable to be expedited as ODOT was reliant only on federal funding for construction statewide until 2006.